maggiexwang/freedomhouse/README.md

 * ("Freedom House" AND ("ranking" OR "score" OR "democracy" OR "democratic")) OR ("Freedom in the World" AND ("report" OR "democracy" OR "democratic"))
 * Restriction by year: 1/1/20xx - 12/31/20xx

 ## Search terms for the Freedom in the World v.
-Polity comparison
+Polity v.
+EIU comparison
 * FITW: ("Freedom in the world report" OR "Freedom in the world index" OR "Freedom in the world indices")
+* The Economist Intelligence Unit Democracy Index: ("EIU" AND "Democracy Index")
 * Polity: ("Polity IV" OR "Polity 4" OR "Polity III" OR "Polity II" OR "The Polity Project")
 * Search in congressional records was manually executed because Congree.gov's search bar does not accommodate boolean search terms